balderdashy/sails-docs/reference/blueprint-api/Add.md

 addedId: 47
 ```

-Clients subscribed to involved child records also receive an additional notification:
+**Clients subscribed to the child record receive an additional notification:**

-Since our example is demonstrating a one-to-many association, any clients subscribed to purchase #47 would receive an `updated`notification (see the [update blueprint reference](http://sailsjs.com/documentation/reference/blueprint-api/update) for more info about that notification).

-Alternatively, if, in our example, a purchase could have multiple cashiers, and this demonstrated a [many-to-many](http://sailsjs.com/documentation/concepts/models-and-orm/associations/many-to-many) association, then any clients subscribed to any involved purchases would receive `addedTo` notifications with the `id` and `addedId` values reversed.
+Assuming the collection attribute in our example had a `via`, then either `updated` or `addedTo` notifications will also be sent to any clients who are [subscribed](http://sailsjs.com/documentation/reference/web-sockets/resourceful-pub-sub) to affected child records on the other side of the relationship.
+See [**Blueprints > update**](http://sailsjs.com/documentation/reference/blueprint-api/update), and [**Blueprints > add to**](http://sailsjs.com/documentation/reference/blueprint-api/add-to) for more info about the structure of those notifications.

+> If the association pointed at by the `via` is also plural (e.g. `cashiers`), then the `addedTo` notification will be sent.
+Otherwise, if the `via` points at a singular association (e.g. `cashier`) then the `updated` notification will be sent.

+** Finally, a third notification might be sent:**

+If adding this purchase to Dolly's (employee #7's) collection would "steal" it from another collection, then any clients subscribed to the stolen-from employee record (e.g. employee #9) would receive a `removedFrom` notification.
+(See [**Blueprints > remove from**](http://sailsjs.com/documentation/reference/blueprint-api/remove-from)).

 ### Notes